Kinetic Initial Conditions for Inflation: Consequences of kinetic dominance

 \subsection{Finite time singularity}

-Since $H = \dot{a}/a$, we can express the coordinate time $t$ as an integral:
+Since \(H = \dot{a}/a\), we can express the coordinate time \(t\) as an integral:

-From equation \eref{eqn:H_of_a_1}, one can see that $(aH)^{-1}$ is finite as $a\to0$.
-By the above integral, this shows that the Universe emerges at a finite time in the past, which can be taken as $t=0$.
-Moreover, from \eref{eqn:dotphidom}, the (dominant) energy density of the Universe scales as $a^{-6}$ as $a \to 0$, showing that $t=0$ is a singularity.
+From equation~\eqref{eqn:H_of_a_1}, one can see that \({(aH)}^{-1}\) is finite as \(a\to0\).
+By the above integral, this shows that the Universe emerges at a finite time in the past, which can be taken as \(t=0\).
+Moreover, from~\eqref{eqn:dotphidom}, the (dominant) energy density of the Universe scales as \(a^{-6}\) as \(a \to 0\), showing that \(t=0\) is a singularity.